Call our licensed agents toll free 844.855.0163

 Seniors discount

-Some insurance companies offer seniors savings on their coverage, up to 10%, according to the Insurance Information Institute.
-Typically, to qualify, the house must be your primary residence, you have to be age 55 or older and work outside of your house less than 24 hours a week.
+Some insurance companies offer discounts on homeowners insurance for seniors.
+Typically, to qualify, the house must be your primary residence, you have to be age 55 or older and you must work outside of your house less than 24 hours a week.
 The Hartford/AARP is one example of a company that offers a senior/retired discount on home insurance.

 Loyalty discounts

-One caveat on loyalty discounts: You usually have to remain in good standing and many insurers only offer the discount to people who are claims-free for a certain period of time.
-For 10 years, the average savings is 8%, for five it’s 6% and for three it’s 5%.
+To qualify for loyalty discounts, you usually have to remain in good standing, and many insurers only offer the discount to those who are claim-free for a certain period.
+For 10 years, the average savings is 8%; for five years, it’s 6% and for three years, it’s 5%.

 Loyalty discounts are great reasons to stay with your insurance company, but that doesn't mean you shouldn't shop around.
-It's still a good idea to get quotes from other insurers every few years at a minimum.
-Your insurer's loyalty discount might pale in comparison to another insurer's new customer discount and other perks.
+Getting quotes from other insurers every few years at a minimum is still a good idea.
+Your insurer's loyalty discount might pale compared to another insurer's new customer discount and other perks.

 Claims-free discounts

-The way claims-free discounts are applied, like all other discounts, depends on your insurance company’s guidelines.
-Some will give the discount if you don’t file a claim for three years, for some it may be five or 10.
+How the claim-free discount on home insurance is applied, like all other discounts, depends on your insurance company’s guidelines.
+Some will give a discount if you don’t file a claim for three years, while for others, it may be five or 10.
 Others will give the discount over a period of years, typically three to 10, and increase it the longer you remain claims-free.

 Security system discounts

-Yes, you do get a discount for having home security features.
-The amount of the discount depends on the security enhancements and type of alarm system you install.
+The amount of the home insurance discount for security systems depends on the security enhancements and type of alarm system you install.
 You’ll get more savings for a high-end, central alarm security system that alerts the police of a break-in and includes fire protection than for deadbolt locks and passive burglar alarms that sound but don't alert the police through a monitoring system.

 Fire prevention and detection discounts